UnrealZoo/gym-unrealzoo/README.md

 ## Documentation
 - We provide a set of wrappers for FPS control, population randomization, etc.
 Please refer to the [wrapper](doc/wrapper.md) for more details.
-- We provide a document for adding a new environment in gym-unrealzoo.
+- We provide a document for adding a new environment in unrealzoo-gym.
 Please refer to the [addEnv](doc/addEnv.md) for more details.

 ## License and Acknowledgments
 The UnrealZoo project is licensed under the Apache 2.0.